statikfintechllc/Mobile-Mirror/docs/README.md

 *Documentation is updated frequently.
 If you see an issue, submit a PR or open an issue!*

 </div>

+> [!NOTE]
+>
+> Has Application for Linux
+>
+> Remote code, build, and ops on your home computer — from your phone — with zero cloud or port-forwarding.

 <h1 align="center">AscendAI Traffic</h1>
 <div align="center">